ChavishnaR/remembering-old-roblox/forums.md

 ## Roblox Forums

-This section documents Roblox’s forum system, which functioned as a central hub for community discussion, feedback, support, and platform communication before being discontinued in 2017.
+For many years, the Roblox Forums served as the platform's primary space for community discussion, feedback, technical support, and interaction between players and developers.
+They functioned as an important communication infrastructure where users shared ideas, reported issues, debated platform changes, and helped shape Roblox's growing community.

+When the forums were discontinued in 2017, a significant part of Roblox's public history disappeared with them.
+Much of what remains today survives only through archived webpages, screenshots, community documentation, and preservation projects.

 ---
 {% assign items = site.data.old-roblox | where_exp: "item", "item.subject contains 'Forums'" %}